-- Xpress Kalis provides access to the functionality of the Constraint Programming solver Kalis from within the Mosel environment.
-For more information about Xpress Kalis see the documents "Xpress Kalis User Guide" and "Xpress Kalis Reference Manual". - Xpress NonLinear provides access to a set of solvers for Non-Linear and Mixed Integer Non-Linear Programming.
+- Xpress Kalis provides access to the functionality of the Constraint Programming solver Kalis from within the Mosel environment or through the Kalis library APIs.
+For more information about Xpress Kalis see the documents "Xpress Kalis Mosel User Guide", "Xpress Kalis Mosel Reference Manual", and "Xpress Kalis Libraries User Guide". - Xpress NonLinear provides access to a set of solvers for Non-Linear and Mixed Integer Non-Linear Programming.
 Xpress NonLinear automatically selects a solver among the installed solvers of the Xpress suite (Simplex, Barrier, SLP, or Knitro) depending on the detected problem type.
 For more information about Xpress see the chapter "mmxnlp" of the "Xpress Mosel Language Reference Manual" and the "Xpress NonLinear Manual".